Borel Representation of $\tau$ Hadronic Spectral Function Moments in Contour-Improved Perturbation Theory

 \subsection{Form of the Borel Function}

-Let us now examine the explicit analytic expressions for the FOPT and CIPT spectral moment Borel representations arising from the generic IR and UV Borel function terms in Eqs.~(\ref{eq:BorelDir}) and (\ref{eq:BorelDuv}).
-We again consider the polynomial weight function $W(x)=(-x)^m$.
+Let us now examine the full analytic expressions for the FOPT and CIPT spectral moment Borel representations of Eqs.~(\ref{eq:BorelFOPT}) and (\ref{eq:BorelCIPT}), respectively, arising from the generic IR and UV Borel function terms in Eqs.~(\ref{eq:BorelDir}) and (\ref{eq:BorelDuv}).
+Note that the implications of the form of the FOPT Borel representation are already know from previous literature (see e.g.~\cite{Ball:1995ni,Beneke:1998ui}).
+We review them for the purpose of comparison to the CIPT Borel representation.
+We again consider the generic monomial weight function $W(x)=(-x)^m$.

-For the FOPT approach the generic expression is given in Eq.~(\ref{eq:BorelFOPT2}).
-Changing to the $t$ variable for the contour integration the result can be rewritten in the form
+For the FOPT approach the resulting generic expression is given in Eq.~(\ref{eq:BorelFOPT2}).
+Changing to the $t$-variable for the contour integration the result can be rewritten in the form